DaveBenham/VenomModules/README.md

 ### POLY output
 All of the replicated channels are merged into the single polyphonic output.
 The poly output starts with all clones from input channel 1, followed by clones from input channel 2, etc.

 ### Bypass

-If Clone Merge is bypassed then the output is monophonic 0V.
+If Clone Merge is bypassed then the input is passed unchanged to the output.

 ## RECURSE